The S

 transposecapos |

 Transposition.
 The transposecapos option changes the effect of the \capo macro.
 Normally, using \capo{<n>} within a song environment produces a textual note in chord books that suggests the use of a guitar capo on fret <n>.
-However, when the transposecapos option is active, these textual notes will be omitted and instead the effect of \capo{<n>} will be the same as for \transpose{<n>}.
-That is, chords between the \capo macro and the end of the song will be automatically transposed up by <n> half-steps.
-This can be useful for adapting a chord book for guitarists to one that can be used by pianists, who don't have the luxury of using a capo.
-See section 7.8 and section 10 for more information on the \capo and \transpose macros. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+However, when the transposecapos option is active, these textual notes are omitted and instead the effect of \capo{<n>} is the same as for \transpose{<n>}.
+That is, chords between the \capo macro and the end of the song are automatically transposed up by <n> half-steps.
+This can be useful for adapting a chord book for guitarists to one that can be used by pianists, who don't have the luxury of capos.
+See section 5.8 and section 7 for more information on the \capo and \transpose macros. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 noindexes \indexeson \indexesoff |

 Indexes.
 The noindexes option suppresses the typesetting of any in-document indexes.
-Display of indexes can also be turned on or off using the \indexeson and \indexesoff macros.
-If indexes are off by the time the \begin{document} line is reached, then not only are in-document indexes not displayed, the auxiliary data files that are used to create them will not be generated either. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Display of indexes can also be turned on or off using the \indexeson and \indexesoff macros. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 nopdfindex |

-\scriptureon \scriptureoff |
+noscripture \scriptureon \scriptureoff |

-You can also turn scripture quotations on or off in the middle of the document by using \scriptureon or \scriptureoff, respectively. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Scripture Quotations.
+The noscripture option omits scripture quotations (see section 8.2) from the output.
+You can also turn scripture quotations on or off in the middle of the document by using \scriptureon or \scriptureoff, respectively. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 noshading |

 Shaded Boxes.
 The noshading option causes all shaded boxes, such as those that surround song numbers and textual notes, to be omitted.
-You might want to use this option if printing such shaded boxes causes problems for your printer or uses too much ink. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+You might want to use this option if printing such shaded boxes causes problems for your printer or uses too much ink. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \includeonlysongs |